Create a new Process Instance.

 A user interface for input parameters will be created using the variables defined for the Instance.
 It might look like this: Enter the variable values, then select 'Execute' or 'Execute in Test mode' as needed.
 The process instance will run with the provided parameters.

-You can click the “Generate AI Test Data” button to populate the variables and globals.
-The process instance will run with the provided parameters.
+Click the “Generate AI Test Data” button to populate the variables and globals.
+The process instance will execute with the provided parameters.

 Render process instance.

-You can search within the process instance for tasks, steps, forms, and reports by name.
-Enter the search term in the Search textbox and press Enter.
-The results will appear in a pop-up window as clickable links.
-Click a result, and the background workflow will align with it.
+Search within the process instance for tasks, steps, forms, and reports by name.
+Enter the search term in the Search textbox, then press Enter.
+Results will appear in a pop-up window as clickable links.
+Click a result to align the background workflow with it.

 A pop-up window displays the list of variables and their values during the “Start” event.

-Select the variable from the dropdown menu to view the changes, along with the date and time stamp.
+Select the variable from the dropdown menu to view the changes, including the date and time stamp.